microsoft/msphpsql/README.md

 ####Prerequisites

 - A Web server such as Apache is required.
-Your Web server must be configured to run PHP
+Your Web server must be configured to run PHP.
-- Microsoft ODBC Driver 13 for Linux.[odbcLinux]
+- [Microsoft ODBC Driver 13 for Linux][odbcLinux]
-- The unixODBC 2.3.1 driver manager.
+- 64-bit [UnixODBC 2.3.1 driver manager][LinuxDM], built for 64-bit SQLLEN/SQLULEN.
+- If building PHP from source, you need libraries required to [build PHP][PHPMan]

 ## Install

+- Method 1: Using package  manager:
+	Note: make sure the packaged  PHP version is PHP 7.
+	1. Use package manager to install php and php-odbc.
+	2. Copy precompiled binaries into the extensions directory(Likely in /usr/lib/php).
+	3. Edit the php.ini file as indicated  in "Enable the drivers" section.

+- Method 2: Using PHP source:
 	The drivers are distributed as shared binary extensions for PHP.
 You must download the PHP 7 source and then unzip to a local directory.
 Then follow the steps below:

 	1. Switch to the PHP directory and run ./buildconf --force.

 	2. Compile PHP with at least the LIBS=-lodbc, and for the PDO_SQLSRV driver with --enable-pdo=shared options given to ./configure.
-In addition, you may need to indicate the path to the include files for unixODBC using --with-unixODBC=/usr.
-Thus, your ./configure command should look like ./configure --enable-pdo=shared --with-unixODBC=/usr LIBS=-lodbc.
+In addition, you may need to indicate the path to the include files for unixODBC using --with-unixODBC=< path to the installed unixODBC >.
+For example your ./configure command may look like ./configure --enable-pdo=shared --with-unixODBC=/usr LIBS=-lodbc.
-	Note: Since PDO must be compiled as a shared extension, any other PDO extensions must be compiled as shared extensions by adding --with-pdo-<name_of_extension>=shared to the ./configure command.
+	Note: Since PDO must be compiled as a shared extension, any other PDO extensions must be compiled as shared extensions by adding --with-pdo-< name_of_extension >=shared to the ./configure command.

-3. Run 'make' and then put the precompiled binaries into the <php_source_directory>/modules/ directory.
+	3. Run 'make' and then put the precompiled binaries into the < php_source_directory >/modules/ directory.

 	4. Run 'make install' to install the binaries into the default php extensions directory.

 ####Enable the drivers